petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 3. The option Report & Delete

 == Arbitrary section ==
+* Version 1.2.1
+	* Better implementation for getting the remote IP.

 * Version 1.2
  	* Added security to protect against spammers directly posting comments by accessing wp-comments-post.php.
  	* An email can be received of a spammer trying posting directly.
 The email holds a link to report the spammer at Stop Forum Spam ( an API key is required).